 \begin{defi}[Exponential family] Let $\nu$ be a $\sigma$-finite measure on $(\Yset,\Ysigma)$, $E$ be a Euclidean space endowed with an inner product $\pscal[E]{\cdot}{\cdot}$ and its corresponding norm $\normev[E]{\cdot}$, $h$ be a non-negative function defined on $\Yset$ and $S:\Yset\to E$ be a measurable function.
 In its canonical form, \kdtxt{a member of the exponential family} is defined \kdtxt{by the parametric probability density}

 where

 and where the values taken by $A$ on the subset $E_0$ are obtained from the normalising constraint $\int k^{(o)}(\zeta,\cdot)\;\rmd\nu=1$.
 In this setting, $\nu$ is called the dominating measure and $S$ the natural statistic.
-In what follows, $\intE_0$ denotes the interior of $E_0$. \end{defi}

-Recall now that $S$ defines an exhaustive statistic for this model, that $E_0$ is a convex subset of $E$ and that $A$ is infinitely differentiable in $\intE_0$.
+In what follows, $\intE_0$ denotes the interior of $E_0$. \end{defi} Recall now that $S$ defines an exhaustive statistic for this model, that $E_0$ is a convex subset of $E$ and that $A$ is infinitely differentiable in $\intE_0$.
 Moreover, for all $\zeta\in\intE_0$, the expectation and covariance operator of $S$ under the density $k^{(o)}(\zeta,\cdot)$ are the gradient $\nabla A$ and the Hessian $\nabla\nabla^TA$ of $A$ taken at $\zeta$, respectively.
-For later reference, we write in particular
+For later reference, we also recall

 and we introduce the following assumption. \begin{hyp}{B} \item The kernel density $k^{(o)}$ defined on $E_0 \times \Yset$ is a member of the exponential family as in \Cref{def:expo-family}.
 Moreover, we assume that: \begin{enumerate}[label=(\alph*)] \item The function $h$ on $\Yset$ is positive. \item There is no affine hyperplane of $E$ to which $S(y)$ belongs for $\nu$-almost all $y\in \Yset$. \end{enumerate} \end{hyp} Notice that the assumption \ref{hyp:expo}\ref{item:expo2} can be circumvented by changing the dominating measure $\nu$ and therefore the assumptions \ref{hyp:expo}\ref{item:expo2} and \ref{hyp:expo}\ref{item:expo1} should be considered together.
 These assumptions notably imply that the covariance operator of $S$ under the density $k^{(o)}(\zeta,\cdot)$ is positive definite and thus so is $\nabla\nabla^TA(\zeta)$ for all $\zeta\in\intE_0$.
-In addition, one often relies on a non-canonical parameterisation (see for example \Cref{ex:Gaussian}) leading to the kernel density
+In addition, one often relies on a non-canonical parameterisation (see for example \Cref{ex:Gaussian}), leading to the kernel density